pfirsich/joml/README.md

 # Open Questions
 ## Null
-Should simply not defining a value result in a special null value? (e.g. `key1:`). *I don't like this* Should there be a way to represent a special null value explicitly? (e.g. `key1: null`).
+* Should simply not defining a value result in a special null value? (e.g. `key1:`). *I don't like this*
+* Should there be a way to represent a special null value explicitly? (e.g. `key1: null`).
-Should this value be different from the absence of a value?
+* Should this value be different from the absence of a value?

+## Newlines
+* Should CRLF be supported?
+Probably for practicality reasons, but it's annoying to implement

+## Strings
+* More escape characters?
+You can do most of them with \x if you have to.
+But maybe the common/convenient ones (the ones TOML supports: https://toml.io/en/v1.0.0#string - \b, \t, \n, \f, \r, \", \\)?
+* Should escaping backlash only be necessary if the following character is not part of a valid escape sequence (so `"foobar\foobar"` is valid)?
+I think this is kinda cool, but can lead to sneaky errors, like when typing a windows path: `E:\Users\Joel\directory\notherdir\file` (\n is going to be a newline).
+* Should there be literal strings (with single quotes) like TOML has them, where no escaping is performed?
+* Should I have unicode escape sequences? (`\uXXXX` and `\UXXXXXXXX`)

+## Comments
+* Should I allow `//` and `/**/` comments?
+I'm not quite sure how necessary multi-line comments are.

+## Types
+* I would like to have had type-annotations in the past.
+Should it be possible to prepend values with a type (`position: (vec2) [0, 0]` or `bytes: [hex] "baadf00d"`) and the type name would be saved alongside the value.
+If the type name is a builtin type, it will do conversions.
+This would be cool, but needs to be justified WELL, because it increases complexity.
+I am not at all decided on the syntax.

 # Notes For Later
 ## Mandatory String Quotation